redhat-performance/jetlag/docs/deploy-mno-performancelab.md

 # Applies to both mno/rwn clusters
 worker_node_count: 2

-# Lab Network type, applies to sno cluster_type only
+# Lab Network type, applies to sno and bm cluster_type only
 # Set this variable if you want to host your SNO cluster on lab public routable
 # VLAN network, set this ONLY if you have public routable VLAN enabled in your
 # Red Hat cloud
+# For bm clusters, enable this variable to autoconfigure controlplane_network_interface_idx and
+# base_dns_name to the according values
 public_vlan: false

 # Enter whether the build should use 'dev' (early candidate builds) or 'ga' for Generally Available versions of OpenShift